babymechanic/next-js-api/README.md

 # next-middle-api

-This a tool set to help with building APIs in next js.
+This is a tool set to help with building APIs in next js.

 ## Route definitions for HTTP methods